-The echogram presents an approximate picture of the surface under the Fish Finder transducer that
+The echogram presents an approximate picture of the surface under the Fish Finder transducer that can be scrolled to see the history of the echoes received by the transducer.

 To scroll the echogram, press [LEFT] on the "Fish Finder" page or use scroll gesture.
 You will see the vertical white line moving along the echogram.
 The scrollable history is limited and covers around 2048 echoes.
 In order to return the vertical time marker to the current time, press [CLEAR] or scroll to the most right.